rdalen/Boxify/docs/getting-started.md

 - Beam width
 - Lug radius

-Other settings can be configured using configuration variables that are derived and set downstreams in the PS enclosure.
+Other settings can be configured using configuration variables that are derived and set downstreams in the PS Enclosure.

 The Adapter Plate automatically adapts to the selected PCB.